 No Increase In Tax Rate

-Zero rate increase.
-All schools in Michigan are funded with local and state millages, BPS is grateful for the continued support of the hold harmless millage which represents an additional $3,877.23 per full time student (it’s been the same per student amount since 1994).
-Strong schools support strong communities, thank you for your interest and support.
+Zero rate increase for homesteads, and return to state formula of 18 mills for Commerical/non-homestead properties.
+All schools in Michigan are funded with local and state millages.
+The Commerical 18 mill levy provides approximately $2,720 per full time student.
+The BPS community is grateful for the continued support of the hold harmless homestead millage which represents an additional $3,877.23 per full time student (it’s been the same dollar amount per student amount since 1994).
 The bar graph adjacent to this text shows the support our community has provided in the prior renewal election.

 - Yes Votes 76.22% 76.22%